CGnTLab/MLP-COO/README.md

 ## **Running the Classifier**
 Download all the attached files and place them under same directory.
-Before running the model, kindly prepare input gene expression data as given in [Example.csv](Example.csv).
+Before running the model, kindly prepare input gene expression data as given in [Example_input.csv](Example_input.csv).
 Load the pickle file (binary files containing our trained model) using python script.
 The output file will be automatically saved in working directory as MLP-COO.output.txt containing Sample ID and predicted class.